-Your doctor may ask you to make a decision about whether you want to have active surveillance (monitoring your condition) or further treatment.
-Sometimes people find it hard to make a decision like this.
 Make sure that you have enough information about the different options, what's involved and the possible side-effects, so that you can decide on the best choice for you.

 Remember to ask questions about anything you don't understand or feel worried about.
-It may help to discuss the benefits and disadvantages of each option with your doctor, nurse specialist or with our Cancer Nurseline or Daffodil Centre nurses.
+It may help to discuss the benefits and disadvantages of each option with your doctor and nurse specialist.
+You can also talk to our cancer nurses on our Support Line or at our Daffodil Centres.
 It often helps to make a list of questions and to take a relative or close friend with you.